 Did anyone else make paper at summer camp?
 I always loved making my own paper, but I don’t have a frame with screen in it and all that technical stuff.
 (The real names for the equipment you’re supposed to use are “mold and deckle.”)
 Anyway, I don’t have those items and Papi Chulo, the one who knows how to actually build things, is out to sea, so I decided to make my own paper using items I already had at home.
 The paper isn’t as uniform in size or thickness as it would be with the ‘right’ equipment, but I like its rustic appearance and think it’s a great way to use some paper scraps!
-I hope you enjoy learning how to make your own recycled paper following this tutorial using materials you probably already have at home.
+I hope you enjoy learning how to make recycled paper without a mold following this tutorial using materials you probably already have at home.

 - Paper scraps